Nature Conservation Marine Protected Areas

 The first stage of the Nature Conservation MPA designation process is to identify search locations containing MPA search features within broad search areas and to record presence and distribution of these features.
 The search features are those considered to be of conservation value at either a national or international level.

-The MPA selection guidelines were used to produce advice for Ministers on proposals for Nature Conservation MPAs and the development of the MPA network.
+The MPA selection guidelines were used to produce an advice document and associated addendum for Ministers on proposals for Nature Conservation MPAs and the development of the MPA network.
 Key stakeholders were involved with the development of initial proposals and to take into account any data that could be provided.
 Scientific advice provided by Marine Scotland and informed by SNH and JNCC was considered by Scottish Ministers and they selected sites to progress to public consultation.
 The consultation responses were analysed by SNH and JNCC and they provided post-consultation advice to Marine Scotland and Ministers who decided on the final sites to be designated.

 Further detail of the Nature Conservation MPA designation process can be found in the Site Selection Guidelines.